 For a quote on any of these services, please click on the CONTACT tab.

-I have worked since 1986 as a full-time freelance translator in a variety of fields.
+I have worked since 1986 as a full-time freelance translator.
 In 2004, I was certified by the American Translators Association (ATA) in Portuguese-to-English translation.
 Links to some of my published translations can be found under Portfolio.
-Client comments are found under Testimonials.
+Some brief excerpts are also available under Samples.

 Academic papers, book chapters, and books in the social sciences, humanities, and health.